SukkoPera/OpenAmigaFourPlayerAdapter/README.md

 **I am not providing ready-to-use gerber files**.
 If all you want is **to get boards made, I would really appreciate if you did so [in a way that supports the project](#support-the-project)**.

+### Enclosure
+One 3D-printable enclosure is currently available for this board:

+- Kindly contribution by Youen Chéné available in [enclosure](./enclosure) folder.
+It needs 2 screws for assembly.

 ## License
 The OpenAmigaFourPlayerAdapter documentation, including the design itself, is copyright &copy; SukkoPera 2020.